-Council is proposing to continue collaborating with the Waitaki Resource Recovery Trust and Waste Management NZ Ltd in accordance with the current Memorandum of Understanding (MoU), while also seeking opportunities for collaboration and service provision through other people or agencies in accordance with the Local Government Act and as appropriate under the MoU.
-Council would also pursue opportunities for collaboration and shared services with other local authorities through the Otago Regional Solid Waste Section 17A review group where appropriate.
+Council will continue collaborating with the Waitaki Resource Recovery Trust and Waste Management NZ Ltd in accordance with the current Memorandum of Understanding (MoU), while also seeking opportunities for collaboration and service provision through other people or agencies in accordance with the Local Government Act and as appropriate under the MoU.
+Council will also pursue opportunities for collaboration and shared services with other local authorities through the Otago Regional Solid Waste Section 17A review group where appropriate.